26th Air Defense Missile Squadron

-The 26th Tactical Missile Squadron is an inactive United States Air Force unit.
+The 26th Air Defense Missile Squadron is an inactive United States Air Force unit.
 It was activated in 1959 as the 26th Air Defense Missile Squadron to provide missile air defense for New England and was stationed at Otis Air Force Base, Massachusetts, where it was inactivated on 30 April 1972.
 It received its current name in 1985. when it was consolidated with the 26th Tactical Reconnaissance Squadron, a World War II unit that provided reconnaissance support for ground units in training until it was disbanded in 1943.

 History

 World War II

 The first predecessor of the squadron was activated at Gray Field, Washington in March 1942 as the 26th Observation Squadron and assigned to the 70th Observation Group.
 It was initially equipped with North American O-47s.
 The squadron participated in maneuvers and provided reconnaissance support for Army ground forces training in the Pacific coast region.
 Until September 1942, the squadron also flew antisubmarine patrols off the coast.

 In 1943, the squadron began to fly Bell P-39 Airacobras, becoming the 26th Reconnaissance Squadron (Fighter).
 With these aircraft it added fighter support to its training mission.
 In the spring of 1943, it moved with the 70th Group to Salinas Army Air Base, California.
 It became the 26th Tactical Reconnaissance Squadron in August, but continued its mission from Pacific bases until moving to Will Rogers Field, Oklahoma in November 1943, where it was disbanded.